Kristina01111000/Drws_site/README.md

 wrong login link, pmp, not peepso cache issue, needed to opt out of caching for peepso shortcodes nonce check was also an issue with caching
+-server speed made it worse b/c if it took too long it wouldnt go through instead of showing the crash

 - ? from last meeting -> put down included with membership under courses, monthly and 4 month

+- remove its free from the activity page
+- make hot links a different color, red? for now